WesamMikhail/ScriptCheck/README.md

 ### The Problem:

-Working with CRON-jobs can be a bitch sometimes.
+Working with CRON-jobs can be a pain sometimes.
 Having to ensure that your scheduled job did its thing without any errors can be a real hassle.

 A real world example:
 Imagine having a scheduled script that grabs some data from a 3rd party API or some RSS feed.
 If your script fails to parse